 Growing your own sweet corn is a real treat in the summer.
-But, if you can’t get your plants past the seedling stage, you’ll get no harvest.
+However, if you can’t get your plants past the seedling stage, you’ll get no harvest.
 Diseases are not common in sweet corn grown in the garden, but there are some problems that can cause sickly sweet corn seedlings.

 Problems with Sweet Corn Seedlings

 If your corn seedlings are dying, they are probably suffering from a type of disease that particularly affects the seeds of the sweet corn plant.
 These diseases can kill the seedlings or affect them enough that the stands don’t grow well.
-They are caused by a few different types of fungus and sometimes by bacteria, and may or may not cause rot.
+They are caused by a few different types of fungus and sometimes by bacteria and may or may not cause rot.
 Diseased or rotting corn seedlings are more likely to simply die if they are planted in cold soil, but if planted in warmer soil, they may still sprout and grow.
 In this case, they will develop rot in the roots and at the stem near the soil line.

 Preventing Sweet Corn Seedling Diseases